vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Do not trust words.
 Trust Actions." - Anonymous
 > 1. "Do not watch the clock; do what it does.
 Keep going." - Sam Levenson
 > 1. "The greatest glory in living lies not in never falling, but in rising every time we fall." - Nelson Mandela
-> 1. "It always seems impossible until it's done." - Nelson Mandela -- **Here**
+> 1. "It always seems impossible until it is done." - Nelson Mandela
-> 1. "The only way to achieve the impossible is to believe it is possible." - Charles Kingsleigh
+> 1. "The only way to achieve the impossible is to believe it is possible." - Charles Kingsleigh -- **Here**
 > 1. "Fall seven times, stand up eight." - Japanese Proverb
 > 1. "Strength grows in the moments when you think you can't go on but you keep going anyway." - Anonymous
 > 1. "When everything seems to be going against you, remember that the airplane takes off against the wind, not with it." - Henry Ford